ibartomeus/AgileSci/manuscript.md

 Introduction
 ------------

 There is not an standardized way of organizing your research because every researcher has its own work flow and because different problems require diffrent working habits.
 Science requires this flexibility to succeed because we, as scientists, need to integrate in our every day work time for hands-on research, but also for discusion and inspiration.
 However, there is an increasing pressure to produce more.
-The need for increasing the scientific production is on debate (e.g. slow science manifesto, TREE papers), and the main claim is that there is a risk to sacrifice quality by quantity.
+The need for increasing the scientific production is on debate (e.g. slow science manifesto, TREE papers (http://f1000.com/prime/717949375?emailType=sectionAlert)), and the main claim is that there is a risk to sacrifice quality by quantity.
 We do not advocate that increasing production is the way forward, but we do propose a set of tools that can help the researcher to keep with the increased production demands, without decreasing quality.

 Software developers faced a similar problem, where they were asked to deliver great products in a fast changing world.
 This need to deliver value in short term without decreasing quality forced the community to develop new ways of organizing their workflow.
 Hence, in some aspects, they are ahead of us.
 NEED TO DESCRIBE BRIEFLY AGILE HISTORY/ IDEALS / OBJECTIVES HERE.
 Vicenç?